High Availability in Cloud Foundry

 |Syslog Scheduler||≥ 2||1||The Syslog Scheduler is a scalable component.
 For high availability, use at least one instance per AZ, or at least two instances if only one AZ is present.|

-Configure your resource pools according to the requirements of your deployment.
+To configure your resource pools according to the requirements of your deployment, see the Ops Manager configuration topic for your IaaS.

 Each IaaS has different ways of limiting resource consumption for scaling VMs.
 Consult with your IaaS administrator to ensure additional VMs and related resources, like IPs and storage, will be available when scaling.